15 tips to practice Tajweed at home

 13. Learn from Trusted Tajweed PDFs or Charts

 Use accurate visual charts and materials from reliable sources.
 Avoid random social media images that may contain errors.
 Visual aids help reinforce learning and provide quick reference during practice.
-Ensure your learning materials come from qualified teachers or established Islamic educational institutions.
+Ensure your learning materials come from trained teachers or established educational institutions.

 14. Teach What You Learn